 Once the acknowledgement is received by iSupplier, the mentioned request id is deleted from product side, so retriggering the same entity will result in GET call failure.

-If supplier data is successfully processed at GAVI’s end, response with “SUCCESS” status will be sent in the acknowledgement payload to Zycus.
+If supplier data is successfully processed at Gavi’s end, response with “SUCCESS” status will be sent in the acknowledgement payload to Zycus.

 Once Supplier is successfully acknowledged in Zycus, the potential supplier request will be completed.